All Episodes

 And we're going to call, we have a brand new movie theater open here in Fredericksburg, Virginia, which we're in a big Civil War history area here.

-And the movie theater had an artist come in and paint a picture, a civil war picture.
+And the movie theater had an artist come in and paint a picture, a Civil War picture.

-Well, some people complained about it, and I went to ask the manager why, and he said, Well, they didn't want the NWCP outfront boycotting the theater, so they painted over the Confederate flag.
+And I went to ask the manager why, and he said, well, they didn't want the NAACP out front boycotting the theater.

 To me, that changed history.

-And so do you want to get rid of the American flag?
+So do you want to get rid of the American flag?

 And that's my point to him.

-They fought the revolutionary war.
+They fought the Revolutionary War.

-I said, I said I'm offended by that.
+I said, I'm offended by that.

 Well, see, okay, see, this is why.